 in response to a query from André Simões (also known as ITXpander), I slapped together a MySQL script that outputs

 mysqldumpcommands for backing up individual partitions of the tables in the current schema.
-The script is maintained as a snippet at MySQL Forge.
+The script is maintained as a snippet at MySQL Forge a gist on github.

 How it worksThe script works by querying the

 information_schema.PARTITIONSsystem view to generate an appropriate expression for mysqldump's

 --whereoption.
 The generated command also redirects the output to a file with this name pattern:

 <schema>.<table>.<partition-name>.sqlFor example, for this table (taken from the MySQL reference manual):

 CREATE TABLE members (the script generates the following commands:

 username VARCHAR(16) NOT NULL,